-A summary of the Loan Facility and Concentrate Off-Take terms are as follows:
+A summary of the original Loan Facility and Concentrate Off-Take terms, prior to further amendements in January 2016, are as follows:

-- US\$90 million has been paid to Nevada Copper of which US\$57.1 million was used to repay the Previous Facility; - A further US\$110 million will be advanced on the completion of certain project and financing milestones; - The Loan Facility matures on December 31, 2020, with interest payable at an annual rate of the greater of LIBOR or 1% plus 10% during pre-completion and the greater of LIBOR or 1% plus 7.5% post completion; - Interest on the initial amount drawn, and subsequent draws, will be paid quarterly with a principal repayment holiday until September 30, 2017, following which US\$82.5 million of outstanding principal will be repaid in 13 quarterly sculpted payments and the remaining outstanding principal will be repaid in one final balloon payment on the maturity date; - The Corporation may repay the loan in full without penalty prior to maturity.
+- US\$90 million has been paid to Nevada Copper of which US\$57.1 million was used to repay the Previous Facility: - A further US\$110 million will be advanced on the completion of certain project and financing milestones; - The Loan Facility matures on December 31, 2021, with interest payable at an annual rate of the greater of LIBOR or 1% plus 10% during pre-completion and the greater of LIBOR or 1% plus 7.5% post completion; - Interest on the initial amount drawn, and subsequent draws, will be paid quarterly with a principal repayment holiday until September 30, 2018, following which US\$82.5 million of outstanding principal will be repaid in 13 quarterly sculpted payments and the remaining outstanding principal will be repaid in one final balloon payment on the maturity date; - The Corporation may repay the loan in full without penalty prior to maturity.
 The loan is secured against all current and future assets of the Corporation and its subsidiaries.
-As part of the loan agreement, the Corporation has paid an arrangement fee of 3.5% of the principal amount of the loan facility; - Under the terms of the Concentrate Off-Take agreement, the Corporation will sell to Red Kite, for the life of the mine on the Underground Mine, up to 74.5% of copper concentrates produced from the Underground Mine ("Underground Tonnage"), or at Red Kite's option fixed tonnage equivalent of the Underground Tonnage from a future underground or open pit operation ("the Red Kite Option").
-The percentage of offtake allocated is equal to the amount advanced by Red Kite to the Corporation under the loan agreement as a percentage of the US\$200 million principal amount of the Loan Facility times 74.5%.

-Except as per the Red Kite Option, the Concentrate Off-Take agreement does not include any rights to future copper concentrate production from the open pit deposits and provides for benchmark-referenced treatment and refining charges, with standard payment factors for contained copper, gold and silver.
+As part of the loan agreement, the Corporation has paid an arrangement fee of 3.5% of the principal amount of the loan facility; - Under the terms of the original 2014 Concentrate Off-Take agreement, the Corporation agreed to sell to Red Kite, for the life of the mine on the Underground Mine, up to 74.5% of copper concentrates produced from the Underground Mine ("Underground Tonnage"), or at Red Kite's option fixed tonnage equivalent of the Underground Tonnage from a future underground or open pit operation ("the Red Kite Option").
+In January 2016, as part of loan amendment agreement, the Corporation repurchased the Red Kite's offtake obligation.
+This repurchase leaves only 25.5% of the underground concentrates committed to a previous lender.
+The Concentrate Off-Take agreement does not include any rights to future copper concentrate production from the open pit deposits and provides for benchmark-referenced treatment and refining charges, with standard payment factors for contained copper, gold and silver.